Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 3. Now is the time to help the brethren who needs to taste the love of God

 # Short term:
-1. Dry rations to feed 8-10 poor families.
+1. Dry rations(Rice, oil, soy beans, lentils) feed 8-10 poor families.
 This will feed them for about a week; maybe 2 weeks for a small family.

 # Medium and long term: